 6. Plan ahead when you know you’re going to eat bloat-causing foods

-Registered dietitian and director of nutrition at Kroger, Allison Baker, RD, is pretty familiar with what will make her feel bloated—for her it’s garlic, onions, or dairy—so she pops a digestive enzyme on the days when she plans on eating those foods.
+Allison Baker, RD, is pretty familiar with what will make her feel bloated—for her it’s garlic, onions, and dairy—so she pops a digestive enzyme on the days when she plans on eating those foods.
 If that doesn’t work, she has a backup plan: “I try to prevent bloating in the first place.
 But if I do find myself feeling poorly, I find that drinking water, walking or running, and stretching all help alleviate stomach pain,” she says.

 However, if you find that you’re constantly bloated (and nothing that you’re trying at home is cutting it), schedule an appointment with your MD.
 There could be something in your diet that you’re sensitive to that you’re unaware of, or a larger digestive issue at play.
 Once you pinpoint the problem, you’re well on your way to living your best bloat-free life—you know, at least most of the time.